Chlecer/The-Funny-Story-App/README.md

 * Test the app's functionality.
 * Deploy the app to the app store.

+## Timeline

+* Wireframes or mockups: By the end of the week
+* Code: By the end of the month
+* Testing: By the end of the quarter
+* Deployment: By the end of the year

+## Resources

+* Software: GitHub, IntelliJ
+* Hardware: Laptop, Desktop, Tablet
+* People: Developer, Designer, Tester

+## Project plan

+* Scope: The app will provide funny stories for kids.
+* Timeline:
+    * Wireframes or mockups: By the end of the week
+    * Code: By the end of the month
+    * Testing: By the end of the quarter
+    * Deployment: By the end of the year
+* Budget: \$0

 ## Contact

 If you have any questions or feedback, please contact me here!